tomalf2/job-orchestra/README.md

 basil = PickBasil()
 merge = PanFry(depends_on=[pasta, pour_tomatoes, basil])
 ```
-The pipeline always ends with a final `Step` (in this case, PanFry) that is the head of the pipeline.
 <center>
 <img src="https://github.com/tomalf2/job-orchestra/blob/main/docs/pasta_dependency_graph.png?raw=true" alt="Dependency graph of the pasta recipe" width="400"/>
 </center>